nmehlei/PaymentGateway/README.md

 ## Further validation

 The request validation currently focuses on the Merchant ID and API Key.
 A useful addition to that would be validation of the request models, for example via Fluent Data Annotations.

-## Known issue: Entity Framework Core warning

-Entity Framework Core displays a small warning about alleged usage of an internal API.
-This is most likely just a display bug that can be ignored, but should be further investigated and corrected when continuing development.